 Capture One is an excellent piece of photo editing software, ideal for taking your images to the next level.

-Used by professionals and amateurs alike, this tool can enhance the quality of your pictures by eliminating blemishes, improving color balance, and even adjusting brightness.
+Used by professionals and amateurs alike, this tool can enhance the quality of your pictures by eliminating blemishes, improving color balance and even adjusting brightness.
 One particularly beneficial feature of the Capture One application is the ability to add Styles and Presets to your images.

 So, how do you add new styles and presets to Capture One?

-Here we’re going to look at:
+Here what we’ll look at:

-- Defining Styles and presets
+- Finding Styles and Presets